 As a tribute to Nathalie Magnan, her association Kareron produced in 2018 TRANS//BORDER, Nathalie Magnan’s teachings, a series of events about ecosexuality, cyber feminism, alternative media and situated knowledge.
 Kareron is actually producing UKI a Sci-fi Alt reality cinema by Shu Lea Cheang.

-In 2019, she embarked on an Art and Games World Tour in non western countries to promote the notion of diversity of gender, sexuality and geographic origin, focusing on queer, feminist, and decolonial practices.
-In 2020, Arvers started a PHD on Art & Games decolonization.
+In 2019, she embarked on an Art and Games World Tour in South countries, to meet and interview 300 artists and game makers focusing on queer, feminist, and decolonial practices.
+In 2024, Arvers completed her PHD on Art & Games decolonization.
+In 2022, she teamed up with the Brazilian artist Livia Diniz to create and distribute worldwide the Green Games Pedagogical Kit.

 BIOGRAPHY